instnt-inc/instnt-android-sdk/README.md

     }
 ```

-Please refer to the [library functions](#library-functions) listed below for more details.
+Please refer to the [InstntSDK interface](#instnt-object) methods listed below for more details.

 # Submit form data